yifanz0123/yifanz0123.github.io/content/publication/son preference/index.md

 # abstract:

 # Summary.
 An optional shortened abstract.
-summary: "This project identifies and compares the effects of both horizontal and vertical transmission of son preference."
+summary: "This project identifies and compares the effects of both horizontal and vertical transmission of son preference"

 featured: false